Superbition/Celestte-Docs/docs/using_voltis/views.md

 ## Dynamic Content

-Polyel works a bit differently compared to some frameworks which use control structures and logic that are mixed in with HTML templates, by design Polyel does not allow any logic or control structures inside a HTML template, we believe all your logic should stay within your PHP code and templates should be kept as `.html` files.
+Voltis works a bit differently compared to some frameworks which use control structures and logic that are mixed in with HTML templates, by design Voltis does not allow any logic or control structures inside a HTML template, we believe all your logic should stay within your PHP code and templates should be kept as `.html` files.

-So if Polyel does not allow logic inside a template, how does Polyel handle dynamic content? – Simply put, we use what we call Elements that have a template `.html` file and an Element class where all the logic will go, where you can perform all your if, for, switch and loop statements, just like you would in a normal PHP script.
+So if Voltis does not allow logic inside a template, how does Voltis handle dynamic content? – Simply put, we use what we call Elements that have a template `.html` file and an Element class where all the logic will go, where you can perform all your if, for, switch and loop statements, just like you would in a normal PHP script.

 The idea is simple, we are just removing logic from our templates and performing it inside a PHP class instead, keeping the HTML templates clean!

-To see the documentation for Elements, visit the specific page for [Polyel Elements]( /docs/using_polyel/elements).
+To see the documentation for Elements, visit the specific page for [Voltis Elements]( /docs/using_voltis/elements).